aryan-palaskar/CSE15L_Lab_5/Report.md

 JUnit Test code for the method <br>
 ```

  @Test
   public void testSort() {
     int[] input1 = {3,4,5,6,1,2};
     int[] sorted = Arrays.sort(input1);
     assertArrayEquals(new int[]{1,2,3,4,5,6}, sorted);
   }

 ```
 <br>
 TA, <br><br>
-Hi, I suggest running jdb (Java Debugger) on the test file and make a breakpoint at the line where `assertArrayEquals`
+Hi, I suggest running jdb (Java Debugger) on the test file and make a breakpoint at the line where